Iron age Celtics had the first recorded shaved mustaches, in about a 1000 BC, according to Siculus (60 BC), an acient Greek historian:

 In terms of growing your mustache, start with growing a beard to see your options and where and how your hair grows naturally.
 For me I wasn’t sure what type of beard or mustache I wanted and to be honest, I wanted to try a few different types of mustaches to see how they fit with me.

-Men will typically grow fuller beards in their 30’s compared to your 20’s where it might still be patchy...regardless step 1 is grow a beard.
-Typically a beard will grow about a half an inch per month.
-Here I am with full beard:
+Men will typically grow fuller beards in their 30s compared to their 20s where it might still be patchy...regardless step 1 is to grow a beard.
+Typically a beard will grow about half an inch per month.
+Here I am with a full beard:

 The Cx model with an Original plate or the ++ plate worked great for providing a tight trimmed edge, both plates were designed to clean up 4-5 days of growth with ease, so no worries about a daily shave.

-After having a full groomed beard I created all the shapes below using my Cx safety razor!
-Yes it will mow down a full beard✌️
+After having a fully groomed beard I created all the shapes below using my Cx safety razor!
+Yes, it will mow down a full beard✌️

 I started with the classic "Goatee" style beard and then the “Gun Slinger” beard/mustache, then went to the “horseshoe" mustache, then the “Cowboy or Dallas mustache”.

-I woke up one morning and had decided the “Chevron mustache” was me...always liked Tom Selleck!
+I woke up one morning and decided the “Chevron mustache” was me...always liked Tom Selleck!

 Boom the next day I went all cop with the “Lamp Shade” mustache, we all saw the Top Gun mustaches!
 I was like Madonna for those few months.